 What are some cheap foods to serve at a baby shower?

-Finger foods that have a mix of fresh and pantry ingredients great options to stay in budget at a baby shower.
-Seasonal produce is usually affordable as is simple pantry ingredients which will leave your guests feeling satisfied!
+Finger foods that have a mix of fresh and pantry ingredients are great options to stay on budget at a baby shower.
+Seasonal produce is usually affordable and is simple pantry ingredients that’ll leave your guests feeling satisfied!

-How much food should you serve at a baby shower?
+How much food do I need for a baby shower?

 Do you have to provide food at a baby shower?

 Hosting a baby shower for a mom is an honor!
-It is usually one of the most memorable moments for a mom to be.
-Knowing how to host a baby shower on a budget can be a little tricky so we hope this list as helped inspire you to have a wonderful time without breaking the bank!
+It is usually one of the most memorable moments for a mom-to-be.
+Knowing how to host a baby shower on a budget can be a little tricky so we hope this list has helped inspire you to have a wonderful time without breaking the bank!